mozilla/bedrock/docs/architecture/decisions/0012-wagtail-for-cms.md

 ## Consequences

+* The integration of a Django-based CMS into the Bedrock codebase will allow for a significantly faster and clearer developer experience when creating content-managed pages, plus the option (over time) for members of the org to create new pages based on CMS templates with no development needed, unless the pages have new designs.

 * There is a significant amount of engineering work needed, including:
   * We'll need to integrate Wagtail into Bedrock, which first necessitates  refactoring away our bespoke i18n mechanism and using Django's own i18n logic.
   * We'll need to develop workflows around adding Wagtail-managed pages that the whole team understands